 For the first 2-3 days after treatment, the pigmentation is very much darker than the intended final result.
 Due to natural cell regeneration, the final colour result of the pigmentation will only become clearly visible after 3 to 5 weeks.
 After the treatment, you can walk the streets with peace of mind.
 Read all about the procedure, aftercare and follow-up appointment

 Yes.
 You can still apply extra party make-up or make certain parts of the face more highlighted.
 Permanent make-up accentuates your natural face shape.
 Applying extra make-up is always nice for a night out.
-Test yourself if you are suitable for permanent make-up.
+Test for yourself if you are suitable for permanent make-up.

-Having permanent make-up professionally applied is not cheap.
-But what is expensive when you notice what you get in return.
+Having permanent makeup applied professionally is not cheap.
+But what is expensive when you realize what you get in return?
 Many have gone before you.
-I often hear after the treatment: I should have done this much earlier.
-And if you can give yourself ease and comfort with permanent make-up and medical tattooing, why not?
-That way, you get up every morning with a radiant and expressive face.
-And even after swimming, sports or other exertion, your make-up will sit perfectly.
-So permanent make-up is not just about a line.
-You go home with a dose of confidence, daily comfort and the luxury of an always radiant face.
-You can read about that and more in the blog.
-Frequently asked questions
+I often hear after the treatment: “I should have done this much sooner.”
+Well, what is expensive then… I know that your life is precious, and if you can give yourself ease and comfort with permanent makeup and medical tattooing, why not?
+That way, you wake up every morning with a radiant and expressive face.
+And even after swimming, exercising, or other exertion, your makeup remains perfect.
+So, permanent makeup isn’t just about a line.
+You go home with a boost of self-confidence, daily comfort, and the luxury of an always radiant face.
+You can read that and more in the blog.

 Permanent make-up always remains visible, but over time the intensity does fade.
 That fading depends on person to person.
 Lifestyle, natural cell renewal, immune system and the influence of UV light all play a role.
 Frequent exposure to UV light contributes to fading.
 The lighter the pigment colour chosen, the faster the permanent make-up will fade.
 Read more about touch-ups and permanent make-up fading in the blog.
 Frequently asked questions

-Powder brows, also known as powder brow or ombre brows, are a great option for anyone looking for a long-lasting eyebrow solution.
+Powder brows, also known as ombre brows, are a great option for anyone looking for a long-lasting eyebrow solution.
 You no longer need to touch up your eyebrows.
 Compared to microblading, powder brows have some minimal drawbacks, I list them below: One of the disadvantages is that the treatment can take longer than microblading, usually around 2-3 hours.
 ‘He who wants to be beautiful must suffer pain’ goes the saying.
 That does not apply to this treatment.
 But rather ‘Whoever wants to be beautiful must be patient’.
 It is important to realise that this extra time is needed to create an even surface that looks natural.
 Another disadvantage may be that the initial cost may be slightly higher than for microblading.
 The effect of powder eyebrows is different from microblading.
 This is certainly not necessarily a disadvantage.
 Instead of drawing individual hairs, I actually create an even, pigmented layer.
 This creates a softer and more powdered look.
 However, the end result can be very similar to that of microblading, especially when microblading hairs come together.
 Creating symmetry can be slightly more challenging with powder eyebrows, as it involves working on a larger area.
 Microblading, on the other hand, is applied more airily, making any symmetry issues less visible.
 Read more about microblading and powder brow.
 See the general page on eyebrows and how they work here.

 No way, luckily I can reduce those for you from unpleasant stimuli to an absolute minimum.
 This is possible thanks to our computer-controlled pigmentation machine and soothing cream.
 You can always take a painkiller such as paracetamol or Dafalgan beforehand.
 Application of permanent make-up during menstruation is often more painful due to hypersensitivity.
 Avoid alcohol, caffeine and aspirin on the day of treatment.
 These affect blood vessels and anaesthesia.
 You can also apply Emla cream yourself beforehand.
 This is available on prescription from pharmacies.
 Read the instructions for use of the Emla ointment carefully and remember to cover the ointment with the foil patch provided.
 Take a look at the video I made on permanent make-up and pain below.
 Frequently asked questions

 What is Permanent Makeup?
-A common question where people also sometimes ask What is PMU?
+A common question where people also sometimes ask “What is PMU?”
 That is the abbreviation for permanent make-up.
-Among other things, here you can read what the difference is between permanent make-up and regular make-up.
-And in the article on What is permanent make-up? you can read more about the possibilities offered by permanent make-up.
-With a permanent make-up treatment, eye liners and or eyebrows can be applied by pigments into the skin using a thin needle or blade, for microblading, just under the epidermis.
-It is an ideal solution for anyone who wants to look beautiful and groomed at any time of the day (and night), without any effort.
+Here you can read, among other things, what the difference is between permanent make-up and regular make-up.
+And in the article about “What is permanent make-up?”, you can read more about the possibilities that permanent make-up offers.
+With a permanent make-up treatment, eyeliners and/or eyebrows can be applied by pigments into the skin using a thin needle or blade, for microblading, just below the epidermis.
+It is an ideal solution for anyone who wants to look beautiful and well-groomed at any time of the day (and night), without any effort.

 I use numerous colours to suit all skin types.
 I am happy to advise you which colour best suits your skin and colour.
 This is how I put permanent make-up true to nature.